The basic tenets of the theory of evolution are ...

 Alleles are genes that vary from individual to individual.
 For example, among humans I might (and apparently do) have a gene for brown eyes while my wife has a gene for green eyes.
-The two genes, since they both code for the same trait—eye color—but produce different results, are called alleles.
+The two genes both code for the same trait—eye color—but produce different results.

 So the most basic definition of evolution is not controversial.
 Evolution is the change in the frequency of alleles in a population.
 So if Americans became 90% blue-eyed, then evolution would have occurred.